wickedb/matmult_hls/README.md

-# Matrix mutliplication using HLS on Xilinx Vitis
+# Matrix multiplication using HLS on Xilinx Vitis

 ## HLS